Palmetto Bay in Miami-Dade County, Florida — The American South (South Atlantic)

 Erected 2000 by The Historical Association of Southern Florida.

 Topics.
-This historical marker is listed in these topic lists: Agriculture • Churches & Religion • Industry & Commerce • Settlements & Settlers.
+This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • Religion & Religious Structures • Settlements & Settlers.
 A significant historical date for this entry is March 26, 2000.

 Location.
-25° 36.03′ N, 80° 21.181′ W. Marker is in Palmetto Bay, Florida, in Miami-Dade County.
-Marker is at the intersection of South Dixie Highway (U.S. 1) and SW 183rd Street, on the right when traveling north on South Dixie Highway.
+This marker has been replaced by another marker nearby.
+It was located near 25° 36.03′ N, 80° 21.181′ W. Marker was in Palmetto Bay, Florida, in Miami-Dade County.
+It was at the intersection of South Dixie Highway (U.S. 1) and SW 183rd Street, on the right when traveling north on South Dixie Highway.
 Touch for map.
-Marker is at or near this postal address: 18301 S Dixie Hwy, Miami FL 33157, United States of America.
+Marker was at or near this postal address: 18301 S Dixie Hwy, Miami FL 33157, United States of America.
 Touch for directions.